-(DAISY is in the Sherman ranch house kitchen.
-JESS and SLIM are sitting at the table in the front room, drinking coffee.
-MIKE is standing next to JESS.)
+(DAISY COOPER is in the Sherman ranch house kitchen.
+JESS HARPER and SLIM SHERMAN are sitting at the table in the front room, drinking coffee.
+MIKE WILLIAMS is standing next to JESS HARPER.)

-(DAISY slowly walks from the kitchen to stand behind MIKE.)
+(DAISY COOPER slowly walks from the kitchen to stand behind MIKE WILLLIAMS.)

-DAISY: Ah, that is what you meant, wasn’t it?
+DAISY COOPER: Ah, that is what you meant, wasn’t it?
 You don’t have any objection to wearing a necktie, do you?
-(Throws a sideways glance at MIKE)
+(Throws a sideways glance at MIKE WILLIAMS)

 Sources: Laramie episodes (written, spoken and credits), Internet Movie Dababase (IMDb) and individual observation